jpwahle/cs-insights-crawler/README.md

 (You need python 3.7 for this)

+If you are not already in the project specific virtual environment, activate it to be able to use our CLI.
+You can execute `poetry shell` for this.
+(The command might not work on Windows)

 ### .env
 First you have to rename the file `empty.env` to `.env`.
 In the file you also have to set your variables.